 We struggled to add this airline to the list of 2021’s startup airlines.
-First of all because it is not a true startup but a re-start of an airline.
-Secondly, since it is a state-owned airline the world startup doesn’t fit.
-So what’s the story behind?
-Air Montenegro was shutdown by the government of Montenegro in December 2020.
+First of all, because it is not a true startup but a re-start of an airline.
+Secondly, since it is a state-owned airline, the world startup doesn’t fit.
+So what’s the story behind it?
+The government of Montenegro shut down air Montenegro in December 2020.
 Now, six months later, in June 2021, the airline seems to be ready to restart.
-With an all-Embraer fleet Air Montenegro plans flights out both airports in Montenegro.
+With an all-Embraer fleet, Air Montenegro plans flights out of both airports in Montenegro.

 Airline Startups — What’s Your Opinion